Etymology

 bully

-- A person who is intentionally physically or emotionally cruel to others, especially to those who are weaker or have less power. [from late 17th c.]
+- A person who is intentionally physically or emotionally cruel to others, especially to those whom they perceive as being vulnerable or of less power or privilege. [from late 17th c.]

 - A playground bully pushed a girl off the swing.